Back-to-School Guide

 Visit the Lunch Information resource board on myAW to view prices, weekly menus and other lunch details.

-Questions regarding how to pre-order box lunches (Preschool - Grade 2) should be directed to Liz Wager.
+Questions regarding how to pre-order box lunches (Preschool - Grade 2) should be directed to Kyla Henderson.
 For questions about student accounts, please contact Paulette Wadsworth.

 • Required Immunizations for School